 Q. Are there any other fees I have to pay when getting a building permit?

 A. Yes.
 In addition to the building permit fee there is a plan review fee based on the total hours devoted to plan review.
-Also if this is a new structure and the project site was not previously provided with sewer and water there are the connection fees of dependent on the size service line the builder request.
-Additionally there is a $4,500 sewer connection fee.
-Should the sewer flow into a lift station from the project site, there is currently a $2,000 facility fee.
-New Residential is also subject to established impact fees of $117.07 for police and $349.12 for circulation.
-New Commercial is subject to $15.23 per 1,000 square feet for police and $10.44 per trip as determined the applicable adopted chart.
+Also, if this is a new structure and the project site was not previously provided with sewer and water, there are connection fees dependent on the size of service line the builder requests.
+New Residential and Commercial builds are also subject to established impact fees as determined by the applicable adopted fee schedule.

 Planning and Zoning